sunarch/f_tj_tomjoro-github-io/_posts/2017-02-03-why-reactive-fp-sucks.md

 So, why the need for Node.js and 'reactive' style programming?
 Why do Goroutines share the same thread?
 Node.js works just like Windows 3.1.
 There is an event loop, each time you run, it runs to completion, meaning that the code that is running cannot be interrupted.
 So you have the same rules as we used back in Windows 3.1.

+Goes does better, but it's still unable to pre-empt your code.
+Go can do a context switch when you make a system call, but only if you call something that allows a context switch.
+This means I need to know which calls would allow pre-emption, and which ones would not.
-Go
+From the Go team:

-Many Goroutines share the same thread.
-They also use run-to-completion semantics, a quote from the Go team:

 ```
 It is by design.
 There are no plans to make the scheduler fully preemtive, in normal situations, this is not a problem.